Japan in March: The Best Springtime Activities For Tourists

 Most resorts stay open until late April or early May.

-Niseko in Hokkaido and Shiga Kogen in Nagano are two popular ski destinations that offer excellent powder snow and stunning views of the Japanese Alps.
+Niseko in Hokkaido and Shiga Kogen in Nagano are popular ski destinations offering excellent powder snow and stunning views of the Japanese Alps.

 Visiting Tokyo